yxsamliu/pytorch/rocm-docs/caffe2-build.md

 # Caffe2: Building From Source on ROCm Platform

 ## Intro
 This instruction provides a starting point to build caffe2 on AMD GPUs (Caffe2 ROCm port) from source.
 This requires you to install ROCm stack on your bare metal.

-## Install ROCm

 Install ROCm stack following steps at [link](https://github.com/RadeonOpenCompute/ROCm/blob/master/README.md) if your machine doesn't have ROCm already.

 Once the machine is ready with ROCm stack, there are three ways to use caffe2
 * Run the docker container with caffe2 installed in it.